cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 When running a Python function remotely, it is assumed that the Python interpreter and libraries available at the worker correspond to the appropiate python environment for the task.
-If this is not the case, an environment file can be provided with t.specify_environment:
+If this is not the case, an environment file can be provided with t.set_environment:

 === "Python"
     ```python
     t = vine.PythonTask(my_sum, 1, 2)
-    t.specify_environment("my-env.tar.gz")
+    t.set_environment("my-env.tar.gz")
     ```

 The file `my-env.tar.gz` is a